Flyingfish812/p2myth/docs/Ship/Trinity.md

 - Trinity was only introduced into Phoenix 2 at v2.5.
 - Trinity is one of the 5 ships that got brought over from Phoenix 2's predecessor game, Phoenix HD.
 - Although Trinity technically has a unique Zen, under the Zen filter, if TP is selected, Trinity also appears as one of the filtered ships.
-- Trinity used to be slightly more invincible due to a technique.
+- Trinity used to be slightly more invincible due to a technique, but no one knows what it was.
+The editor guess it's to TP into the bullet hell then graze to use a small Chrono Field, and then you repeat this process.
+- Calculatrice of invader's HP.

 ## APEX 1